strimzi/strimzi-kafka-operator/HACKING.md

 ### Test groups

-To execute an expected group of system tests need to add system property `junitgroup` with following value:
+To execute an expected group of system tests need to add system property `junitTags` with following value:

-`-Djunitgroup=integration` - to execute one test group `-Djunitgroup=acceptance,regression` - to execute many test groups `-Djunitgroup=all` - to execute all test groups
+`-DjunitTags=integration` - to execute one test group `-DjunitTags=acceptance,regression` - to execute many test groups `-DjunitTags=all` - to execute all test groups

-If `junitgroup` system property isn't defined, all tests without an explicitly declared test group will be executed.
+If `junitTags` system property isn't defined, all tests without an explicitly declared test group will be executed.

 ### Helper script